• Skip to primary navigation

 They have dark eyes, usually with a reddish tint and clean blue legs.
 Similar to a Rhode Island Red, they also have a single comb that is recognizable by its five spikes.
 Both the comb and the wattle of the Phoenix are red, and the bird's earlobes are white.
 The wattle is medium in rooster and small in hens, but both sexes have a round or oval shape.
 You will also note that this breed has long nails.

-These aren’t huge birds as the rooster weighs around 5.5 pounds while hens only weigh around 4 pounds.
+These aren’t one of the largest chicken breeds as the rooster weighs around 5.5 pounds while hens only weigh around 4 pounds.
 The breed comes in a large assortment of colors; White, Brown, Black, Black-breasted, Silver, Red, Gold.
 Out of these, gold, black-breasted, and silver are accepted by the APA as show birds.
 There is also a Bantam version that weighs in at around 1.5 pounds.

 The chicks aren’t going to stick out or have incredibly long tail feathers.
 Despite their parents striking appearance, Phoenix chicks still look pretty normal.
 The chicks aren’t completely yellow, though, and usually have brownish-black markings on their bodies.